bingo111111/ACELPPI-master/README.md

   Python 3.8

-  Code: "Feature_extraction" is used for feature extraction and "Classifier" is used for ACELPPI model construction.
+  Code: "Feature_extraction" is used for feature extraction and "Classifier" is used for ACELPPI module and other classifiers construction.

   Dataset: train sets:H.pylori and S.cerevisiae; test sets: Independent_test(C. elegans, E. coli, H. sapiens, M. musculus), PPIs_network(Disease-specific, One-core network, Wnt-related pathway).